j256/cloudwatch-logback-appender/README.md

 ### AWS Permissions

 You can specify the AWS CloudWatch permissions in a number of ways.
-If you use the ```accessKey``` and ```secretKey``` settings in the config file then the appender will use those credentials directly.
+If you use the ```accessKey``` and ```secretKey``` settings in the ```logback.xml``` file then the appender will use those credentials directly.
 If they are not specified then the appender will use the ```DefaultAWSCredentialsProviderChain``` which looks the access and secret keys in:

 * Environment Variables – ```AWS_ACCESS_KEY_ID``` and ```AWS_SECRET_ACCESS_KEY``` or ```AWS_ACCESS_KEY``` and ```AWS_SECRET_KEY```
 * Java System Properties – ```aws.accessKeyId``` and ```aws.secretKey```